VDA5050/VDA5050/VDA5050_EN.md

 ### 6.7 Maps

 To ensure consistent navigation among different types of AGVs, the position is always specified in reference to the project-specific coordinate system (see Figure 11).
+The project-specific coordinate system shall be defined for the interaction between master control and the mobile robot.
 For the differentiation between different levels of a site or location, a unique `mapId` is used.
 The map coordinate system is to be specified as a right-handed coordinate system with the z-axis pointing skywards.
 A positive rotation therefore is to be understood as a counterclockwise rotation.